 Windsor speculates that high pricing can be a part of marketing or branding strategy where it costs more because large companies can afford it.
 Of course, some features will justify the price - like advanced face recognition - but it’s not required for the majority of organizations that would actually benefit from DAM’s baseline.

-Starting price for our most popular plan - Micro subscription - costs $1500 annually.
-For that sum, you get to invite 15 users to your team and almost everything you need to get started with DAM minus some premium, niche features.
+Starting price for our most popular plan - Micro subscription - costs $1620 per year if you use our 10% discount for annual subscription.
+For that sum, you get to invite 10 users to your team and almost everything you need to get started with DAM minus some premium, niche features.

 Players oriented more towards the enterprise market - Canto, Brandfolder, and alike - don’t reveal their pricing whatsoever, so I will refrain from doing guesswork here.
 Still, some articles suggest that Brandfolder used to charge at least $1,600 per feature set, so if anyone is responsible for that high average provided by Ralph Windsor, those DAM providers probably have something to do with it.